daniellycodes/daniellycodes/README.md

 ## hey! ;)
 - 🥰 my name is Danielly and I'm currently B.Sc.
 Student of Computer Science at the Federal Institute of Education, Science and Technology of Ceará;
 - 📊 passionate about data science and data analysis;
-- 💻 data, math and python programming enthusiast.
+- 💻 data, math, sql and python programming enthusiast.

 ### 🔗 reach me out: